-- Grants for Attendees at International Conferences from NEC C&C FOUNDATION（2,000 dolls）
+- Grants for Attendees at International Conferences from NEC C&C FOUNDATION（2,000 dollars）

 This grant is intended to provide travel expenses for the participants attending the international conferences to be held abroad, regarding C&C field technology.

-- Research Fellowship for Young Scientists DC1 (accepted) (2,000 dolls mostly scholarship + around 10,000 dolls research funding for a year)
+- Research Fellowship for Young Scientists DC1 (accepted) (2,000 dollars mostly scholarship + around 10,000 dollars research funding for a year)

 Awarded to excellent young researchers, these fellowships offer the fellows an opportunity to focus on a freely chosen research topic based on their own innovative ideas.
 Ultimately, the program works to foster and secure excellent researchers.(Refused to accept for studying abroad)